 Physical health and mental wellbeing are interlinked in our curriculum.
 It is important that pupils understand that good physical health contributes to good mental wellbeing and vice versa.
 Pupils are taught about the benefits and importance of daily exercise, good nutrition and sufficient sleep.

 We are committed to being a ‘Healthy School’.
-There is an emphasis on children bringing healthy packed lunches and the importance of leading a healthy lifestyle is embedded through the promotion of PE through lessons, a variety of afterschool and lunchtime sports clubs and the use of our running track.
+There is an emphasis on children bringing healthy packed lunches and the importance of leading a healthy lifestyle is embedded through the promotion of PE through lessons, a variety of afterschool and lunchtime sports clubs and the use of our running track and MUGA pitches.

+As part of our 'belong' culture triangle, children learn about community and how to exist as part of the wider world.
 It is important to recognise the value of economic wellbeing for young people’s lives, both now and in the future.
 Career-related learning is a curriculum driver for us and our PSHE curriculum supports this by enabling children to learn about money, enterprise and about how their choices can affect their future, hopefully broadening their horizons.
 We aim to educate children about the options they have so they can develop their own ambitions for their futures.
+Children aim to develop useful qualities such as teamwork, cooperation and communication skills through our whole-school oracy initiative.
+This will serve them well as they move onto Secondary school and into workplace environments.
+We also look at why we have rules and laws that we follow as a society.

 As well as our PSHE curriculum, we run many campaigns relating to PSHE throughout the year to support its delivery.